School Pick-Up Lines: The Ultimate Guide

 The following was syndicated from 8BitDad for the Fatherly Forum, a community of parents and influencers with insights about work, family, and life.
 If you’d like to join the Forum, drop us a line at TheForum@Fatherly.com.

-Dear every other parent in the drop-off/pick-up line at school Monday,
+Dear every other parent in school pick-up lines on Monday,

 I know that school is an exciting time for you and for your small child.
 But please, please, pretty fucking please, stay in your line.
 I know it’s tough…I’m sympathetic to your pain.
 I’m in line too.